 Having two dogs can be more than twice as much work as having one, and having three can require way more than three times as much effort.
 That pattern continues as the number of dogs increases.
 There’s no doubt that having a multi-dog household is a big undertaking, and yet many people can barely imagine having just one dog in their heart and home at the same time.
-They would miss scenes like the one to the left of an adorable dog pile.
+They would miss scenes like an adorable dog pile, having their dogs do zoomies together after a bath, or just rolling around in sync.

 GET THE BARK IN YOUR INBOX!